-I am in some ways a cynical writer, and like to think I am writing to an intelligent, skeptical audience.
+I try to be a conciliatory writer, and like to think I am writing to an intelligent, skeptical audience.

 Here is a New York Times article a friend of mine sent me as reading for an ongoing conversation between us.